jmcnamara/rust_xlsxwriter/README.md

 - `default`: Includes all the standard functionality.
 Has dependencies on `zip`, `regex` and `lazy_static`.

+- `serde`: Adds supports for Serde serialization.
+This is off by default.

 - `chrono`: Adds supports for Chrono date/time types to the API.
 This is off by default.